chainwayxyz/citrea-docs/developer-documentation/cook-l3.md

 ```

 ##### Step 3.3: Run configuration scripts
-Move to `packages/contracts-bedrock` folder for configs, and run the script:
+Navigate to the `op-node` directory and generate the configuration:

 ```bash
 cd packages/contracts-bedrock